-Traveling as a vegan needn’t be tough.
+Vegan travel needn’t be tough.
 On the contrary, it can actually add an exciting new dimension to your trip.
-In most cases you’ll discover some terrific new foods that aren’t available at home, and you’ll return from your journey with a broader appreciation of all that a vegan lifestyle has to offer.
+In most cases you’ll discover some terrific new foods that aren’t available at home.
+You’re likely to return from your journey with a broader appreciation of the diversity of vegan cooking.

 If you’re going to be gone for any length of time, remember to bring your supplements.
 Two supplements in particular that are favored by vegans—a cheap high-dose B-12, and vegan DHA/EPA capsules—are all but impossible to find in most countries, so be sure to pack enough to cover the length of your stay.

-If you traveling air, and your airline serves scheduled meals, you can usually select a vegan option when you’re booking your ticket.
-Increasingly, airlines are turning to paid snacks and meals that are ordered during the flight.
+When booking an airline flight, you can usually select a vegan meal when you’re purchasing your ticket.
+Discount airlines often sell snacks and meals that are ordered during the flight.
 Most of these airlines offer at least one vegan snack or meal option.
-Even if you can’t eat well on the plane, you may be able to grab a satisfying meal before boarding or during your layover.
-Many airports have good vegan food choices, and there’s even an app called GateGuru that displays your airport’s options.
+Even if you can’t eat well on the plane, you can often grab a satisfying meal at the airport.
+You can also order this food to go, and bring it on the plane.
+Many airports have good vegan food choices, and there’s even an app called GateGuru that displays your airport’s restaurants.

 Various organizations host special vegan cruises, typically featuring vegan health experts.
 If you do a web search for vegan cruises you’ll undoubtedly find a few upcoming possibilities.
 On these cruises, special provisions have been made to serve vegan food.